hahnicity/ucdpv_vent_infrastructure/README.md

 only list the files in the data directory.

 As the sysadmin, you will need to create a passwordless, public/private keypair for the `retriever` user on the clinicalsupervisor host.
+You can do this via terminal

+    ssh-keygen

 Then, take the public key for this key pair and paste it into `group_vars/rpis` for the `retriever_pub_key` variable.
 After pasting the public key it should look like this:

     retriever_pub_key: ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQChlZwB1+fMhvqVfP2ZV1pH8kH9rwpTYsBbcvCeLZ/cfeScn91RI3M9eWhdTOWD1O4T5FhgWkCjaVbDqDjKFmknSGXa9NaIicMX8fSUZ7Kda0PvfJBwwtewgS8uzhuxgXG2ltflh11W6c0c1sNI2XaGEZ7LlAE3bbkzP1PWvWCtqC8+s4ZeSNDFE2K0GCJmckbb0xw4CNFoVHj10kCdD1z/vGCV1YKKmUn7WRYL2Rcpw7HIOlprzHPhSgg2rda8GvqN0N8C9pbY+XMLiG0bU+iD8dgtg0h5gBBKNmicHp+SQQdtjlZcBtLYDDhTRI5tAKvpHSFqc8PK+n1WAaMWeY3x retriever@foo